PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/BinaryConnection.md

 ---
 # BinaryConnection

-Marvin.Communication.Sockets provides two implementations of IBinaryConnection to communicate via TCP/IP as a server or a client.
+Moryx.Communication.Sockets provides two implementations of IBinaryConnection to communicate via TCP/IP as a server or a client.

 ## Usage